swoji/printf/README.md

 # 0x11.
 C - printf

 ## Description
-This group project is part of the curriculum of Holberton School.
+This group project is part of the curriculum of ALX Software Engineering Program.
 _printf replicates the C standard library printf() function.

 What you should learn from this project: